Placement exams for selected courses

 Placement examinations for calculus, chemistry, language, and music theory classes are part of the Orientation process.
 A schedule of placement exams will be included in the Orientation materials you will receive when you arrive in August.

-All students who plan to take chemistry for their academic major and/or for preparation for the health professions are required to take the Chemistry Placement Test during Orientation.
+All students who plan to take chemistry for their academic major and/or for preparation for the health professions are required to take the Chemistry Placement Test prior to Orientation.
 Students scoring a 4 or 5 on the Chemistry AP exam will be advised during Orientation about their placement process.

 All students must achieve Language 102-level proficiency in a language other than English by the end of their third year as part of Occidental’s Core requirements.
 Some majors or minors may have additional language requirements.
 Students may not take Language 101 for credit if they have taken more than one quarter in college or more than one year in high school (grades 10-12).